stanford-crfm/levanter/docs/design/Data-Loader-Design.md

 For other cases (R and R* don't divide each other), there's no simple relationship between the reader and chunk iterators and you end up reading from everywhere, but that's ok.

-# Epochal Reading for Evaluation
+# Single-Pass Reading for Evaluation
 When we want to do a single pass over the data, we don't cycle and we don't shuffle.
 We just read the data in order.
 Boring and simple.